setu-standards/documentation/app/docs/planning/usageNotes/soap-webservices-documentatie.md

 # Clarification SOAP

 :::info
-At this moment in time, the SETU will not develop SOAP specifications for Planning and Scheduling messages.
-Within the development of the SETU v2.0 standards, we will further address the issues regarding SOAP and REST APIs.
+The SETU will not develop SOAP specifications for Planning and Scheduling messages and for the SETU v2.0 messages.
+The planning and scheduling messages are designed to be used in combination with REST APIs.
+However, we acknowledge that not everyone has made this transition yet.
+For such circumstances, this documentation page provides some clarifications.
 :::

-The planning and scheduling messages can be exchanged via both SOAP and REST APIs.
-For REST APIs, [specifications](../api/oas.mdx) and [related documentation](../../api/) have been developed in collaboration with the working group.
-However, there has been no documentation so far about the exchange of SETU messages via SOAP web services.

-In response to the [change request](https://setu.semantic-treehouse.nl/issue/ChangeRequest_c03692a9-3af4-4f0e-8879-f110bf1a5171), the SETU does recognizes the need for clarification regarding the Resource Identifier for SOAP web services, hence this temporary documentation.
+In response to the [change request](https://setu.semantic-treehouse.nl/issue/ChangeRequest_c03692a9-3af4-4f0e-8879-f110bf1a5171), this page clarifies the use of the Resource Identifier for SOAP web services.

 ## Handling Changes in SOAP Web Services